RWTH-EBC/AixWeather/Joss_Paper/paper.md

 Building energy simulations, crucial for research in building energy systems, often rely on specific weather data formats.
 Creating such weather data can be a labor-intensive and error-prone task.
-AixWeather addresses these challenges by offering a comprehensive solution for pulling, transforming, and exporting weather data from various sources and formats.
+AixWeather addresses these challenges by offering a comprehensive solution for pulling, transforming, enriching and exporting weather data from various sources and formats.

+There are tools that focus on generating typical meteorological year (TMY) data, like the PVGIS [@PVGIS.2023] from the European Commission, providing TMY exports as .csv, .json and in the .epw format.
+EnergyPlus [@EnergyPlus.2017], a widely used building energy simulation tool, also provides a weather data converter to cover the needs of its users, again only supporting the .epw format.
-There are limited tools available for importing and converting real weather data or Test Reference Years (TRY).
+There exist only limited tools for importing and converting real, historic or forecast, weather data to building energy simulation formats.
+The same holds true for Test Reference Years (TRY) from the german weather service (DWD).
-Also, there is a lack of tools supporting the ReaderTMY3 format.
+Also, there is a lack of tools supporting conversions to the ReaderTMY3 format.
-AixWeather offers a practical solution to a critical need in the field, making it a valuable tool for researchers working with this specific output format.
 The ReaderTMY3 is a modelica model of the well established open source library Buildings [@WetterZuoNouiduiPang.2014].
 Other libraries such as the open source library AixLib [@Maier.2023] import this model to handle weather data.
+Often user of these libraries, which do not have an TMY3 file at hand, get stuck or invest a lot of time to convert their weather data to the required format.
+Solving this problem, was the initial motivation to develop AixWeather.
+Now AixWeather also covers the aforementioned needs, making it a valuable tool not only for researchers that work with the ReaderTMY3 format.

 # Acknowledgements